< Previous Page

 ALDI Business Partner Sustainability Standards

-Our Social Monitoring Program monitors adherence to our ALDI Business Partner Sustainability Standards.
+Our Global Social Monitoring Program monitors adherence to our ALDI Business Partner Sustainability Standards.
 The program promotes the continuous improvement of working conditions in our suppliers’ facilities.
 Production facilities in high risk areas are required to have a valid third party social audit such as SMETA (Sedex Members Ethical Trade Audit).
 If any issues are found, our team supports our suppliers to develop and execute a corrective action plan.

-Social Monitoring Program
+Global Social Monitoring Program

 ALDI Sustainability Assessments